rlaphoenix/LeakySAB-PoC/README.md

 ![image](https://user-images.githubusercontent.com/17136956/218492530-b82bbac5-5aaa-4a61-b0e4-502b71b59855.png)

+## Mitigation

+There's currently no way to truly prevent this issue.
+As long as someone can get onto your Web UI, this exploit will be possible.
+However, there are some steps you should take to protect yourself as much as possible.

+Don't open your SABnzbd port (port forward) and add authentication to your SABnzbd Web UI.
+I recommend against using the username 'admin' or such.
+I personally use a completely random string for both the username and password.

+This will reduce possible attacks to only devices on your local network.
+However, it's still not impenetrable from malware, threat actors getting your SABnzbd API Key, running from a public network or unsafe network, intranet access attacks (like breaching a personal home/server VPN), or another SABnzbd exploit to bypass auth on SABnzbd Web UIs.

+Of course, these listed threats are very niche and unlikely to happen, and generally out of the scope of SABnzbd.
+However, I completely refute the SABnzbd teams decision to intentionally leave such a blatant exploit possible when a simple fix could be made.
+E.g., prevent the host name from being altered once added, or have the user re-enter the password if they need to change the host.

 ## Usage

 Run `$ python main.py`, this will start a TCP server binded to all available interfaces, on port 8119.